afro hair types

 So, to summarize, the FUT transplant is a much better option for African Americans.

-Natural Transplants is a Leading Clinic for Treating Traction Alopecia
+Natural Transplants is a Leading Clinic for Afro Hair Loss

 Located in the United States, with clinics in Fort Lauderdale, Florida and Bethesda, Maryland.
-We offer a travel incentive for our patients that are not located near our clinics.
+We offer a travel incentive for our patients who are not located near our clinics.